 This paper is organised as follows: Section II presents previous and related work.
 In Section III the concepts of security, in-car networks and the credit based shaping are made known.
 Section IV introduces the attack scenario and the Credit Based Metering protection concept.
-Section V provides the evaluation of the CBM concept.
+Section V provides an simulation based evaluation and analysis of the CBM concept.
 Finally, Section VI concludes the work and gives an outlook on future research.